 Application forms are available from the secretariat (secretariat@ECVCP.org) or from the website (www.esvcp.org).
-The application requires the signature of a diplomate of the College.
+The application requires the signature of an ECVCP diplomate.
 The signatory certifies that he/she supervises the candidate and that an ECVCP approved programme in an ECVCP approved training laboratory has been followed to permit sitting of the examination.

 An application is valid for only one year except for repeat candidates.
-(See "5.6 Results of the Examination")
+(See section 5.6 "Results of the Examination")